Seeking support

-In most cases, you will be advised not to publicise the kidnapping in the media.
+In kidnap cases, you will likely be advised not to publicise the kidnapping in the media.
+However, in an arbitrary detention the situation can be more nuanced.

 In all cases, it is advisable to make decisions about the media in conjunction with the people who are managing negotiations and have a full picture of communications and background information.